-4. Low calorie hacks: get to know your low calorie foods like watermelon, celery, carrot, pumpkin, strawberries, blueberries etc that you can snack on without blowing your days intake.
+4. Low-calorie hacks: get to know your low-calorie foods like watermelon, celery, carrot, pumpkin, strawberries, blueberries etc that you can snack on without blowing your day's intake.
 Just remember all food has calories so in excess consumption beyond 100 or so grams (a small serving) you should factor this into your allowance.
-Tip: if you're a fruit lover add some sugar free maple syrup for extra sweetness to satisfy those cravings!
-Savory lovers - get to know your seasonings so you can use salted herbs and mixed seasonings on your veggies for some added flavour and satisfaction.
+Tip: if you're a fruit lover add some sugar-free maple syrup for extra sweetness to satisfy those cravings!
+Savoury lovers - get to know your seasonings so you can use salted herbs and mixed seasonings on your veggies for some added flavour and satisfaction.

 5. Drink water: a lot of people confuse dehydration and your body's call for water with wanting/needing to eat.
 Drink water if you're feeling peckish as you might be in need!

-Be proactive about your hunger and reduce the likeliness of being ravishing by:
+Be proactive about your hunger and reduce the likeliness overeating by:

-2. Increasing your fiber: fiber slows the digestion process, quite literally holding the food inside you for longer but also allowing for better digestion.
+2. Increasing your fibre: fibre slows the digestion process, quite literally holding the food inside you for longer but also allowing for better digestion.
 Aim for 10-15g fibre per 1000 calories as a general rule of thumb, this will keep you fuller for longer.

 3. Increasing your water intake: while keeping hydrated may not necessarily directly affect hunger, it'll help to ensure that there's no confusion between thirst and hunger.
 Aim for about 1L per 23kg of body weight.

-4. Switching to reduced fat/lower calorie options: get to know your lower calorie alternatives that will allow you to get more for your buck in density in your meals without all the added calories.
+4. Switching to reduced fat/lower calorie options: get to know your lower calorie alternatives that will allow you to get more bang for your buck in meals density without all the added calories.
 There are calorie alternatives for everything from dairy to veggies to breads.
-Get to know these.
 Some of our favourites include: